-Once a student is dismissed or withdraws from the program, they are no longer eligible for any federal aid unless they re-enroll in the future.
-If, when calculating earned hours, credit is due to the student, it will be paid as a post-withdrawal disbursement, but no further funding will be available while the student is not regularly attending classes.
+Once a student is dismissed or withdraws from the program, they are no longer eligible for any federal aid other than that which was earned while enrolled unless they re-enroll in the future.
+No further funding will be available while the student is not regularly attending classes.